 Wait a couple of weeks for your letter to be processed, then follow up with a phone call if you haven't received a response.
 Some states enter correspondence into a computerized registry.
-They might be able to tell you if your correspondence was received and who is handling it.
+They might be able to tell you whether your correspondence was received and who is handling it.